 - Primary Math Common Core Edition: Often used by schools that are required to teach common core.

-How much does Singapore Math cost per year for each kid?
+How much does Singapore Primary cost per year for each kid?

-Each version will vary, but the good news is the US edition most homeschoolers use is the most affordable!
+Each version will vary, but the good news is the US edition many homeschoolers use is the most affordable!

 You’ll end up buying a total of 6 books per kid each level or “year”, (3 for each semester).